Vinicius-Teixeirac/RL-COVID-Events/README.md

 ```bash
 ./run_experiments.sh
 ```
 Before running the experiments, please ensure you have installed all necessary dependencies by reviewing the environment.yml or requirements.txt files.
+We highly recommend you to do so.

 **Note**: In future versions, run_experiments.sh will be replaced by a main.py script to improve cross-platform compatibility.